stanman71/Python_Projects/vLab/README.md

 - build a complete custom topology in VMware by using a YMAL-file

-- creates ressouce pool, virtual maschines and all network connections
+- creates ressouce pool, virtual machines and all network connections

 - upload a new configuration automatically on each virtual maschine and change the management IPs